Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Rogue.md

 ##### Epic Feat

 Twice per level, you can steal something with a successful *thief’s strike* that you would not be able to steal ordinarily, but that would require a bit of magic, e.g. a dream, a spell, someone’s hope, a memory.
 The theft probably isn’t going to be permanent, but it should last at least a day or two.

-You can’t steal the same thing twice.
+>[!warning] You can’t steal the same thing twice.

 #### Tumble